 - If both do not confess, then each will get a prison sentence of two years.

 Of the four choices, the best option for both is not to confess (option 4).
 But, since neither of the two is aware of what the other will do, it creates uncertainty.
-Thus, as they are not sure if the other will confess, both will likely admit ensuring that they get the lowest prison sentence.
+Thus, as they are unsure if the other will confess, both will likely admit that they get the lowest prison sentence.
 Or, we can say that both the prisoners will make a decision that is best for each, but not best for them together.

 Types of Game Theory